vaitkus/cif_ed/docs/recommendations.md

 ## `_diffrn_source` and `_diffrn_source_type`

 'Electron microscope' is often used as a value for `_diffrn_source` (defined as _The general class of the source of radiation._), but 'electron gun' may technically be more accurate.
-For `_diffrn_source_type` the usual options in electron diffraction are tungsten, LaB6, Schottky-effect or cold-effect guns.
+For `_diffrn_source_type` the usual options in electron diffraction are tungsten, LaB6, Schottky FEG (field-emission gun) or cold-effect FEG.

+## `_diffrn_source_voltage` and `_diffrn_radiation_wavelength`

+Both should be supplied for electron diffraction studies.
+The value of `_diffrn_radiation_wavelength` is expected to include a standard uncertainty to express the expected wavelength spread.

 ## `_diffrn_detector` and `_diffrn_detector_type`